andotherstuff/garland-protocol/garland-v0.1.md

    - Send DELETE request with authorization
 4. Publish a commit with the `garbage` field listing the deleted blob hashes

 The commit's `garbage` field serves as an announcement of intent.
 It signals to future clients examining history that these blobs were deliberately deleted and should not be considered missing or corrupted.
+Note that these hashes, while encrypted within the commit, could theoretically be correlated by an adversary who previously observed blob uploads—though this requires both passive observation of uploads and access to decrypted commits.

 Deletion authorization uses the same Nostr event mechanism as uploads: